dis-sg/dis-sg.github.io/_mascotdex/caixinderella.md

 ---

 Caixinderella is an vegatable mascot of the Singapore Food Agency (SFA), used to promote locally farmed produce and raise awareness about Singapore's agricultural sector.
-Together with Seabasstian Water and Eggs Benedette C, they form the Singapore Farmed Forces.
+Together with <a href="https://www.designinsingapore.com/mascotdex/seabasstian-water/" target="_blank">Seabasstian Water</a> and <a href="https://www.designinsingapore.com/mascotdex/eggs-benedette-c/" target="_blank">Eggs Benedette C</a, they form the Singapore Farmed Forces.
+The mascots were created by <a href="https://jazloh.com/the-food-star-awards" target="_blank">Tribal Worldwide/DDB</a>.

 In a series of video advertisements, the trio were introduced as winners of the SG Food Star Awards to raise awareness about SFA’s local produce badges.
 Caixinderella’s video was inspired by Cinderella.